leaningtech/labs/src/content/docs/cheerp/reference/additional-tools/Cheerp-memory-profiler-for-WebAssembly.md

 title: Cheerp Memory Profiler
 ---

-Starting from Cheerp 2.0, [commercial users](https://leaningtech.com/cheerp/#Pricing) have access to the Cheerp Memory Profiler.
+The nightly builds of Cheerp include the Cheerp Memory Profiler.
 This tool allows one to monitor memory use in real-time, and profile memory to identify leaks or inefficiencies.

 The Cheerp memory profiler can be used from within the source code (e.g: to assert that there are no leaks inside a certain block) or from the browser console.
 We provide a visualisation tool that can be simply included in the HTML page hosting compiled code to get an overview of real-time memory consumption during the application lifetime.
-[Commercial Licence].

 ## Requirements